chadgcolbert/HytaleBorderless/README.md

 Because I just fac reset my pc and didnt have VS downloaded, i just used the built in C# compiler in windows, you can lookup how to do it yourself if you don't trust the exe.

 # This tool is not affiliated with Riot Games or the Hytale development team.
 Use at your own risk.
-No warranties are provided.